Understanding Information Disclosure from Secure Computation Output: A Study of Average Salary Computation: Introduction

 We analyze the target's input entropy remaining after participating in the computation (and consequently the entropy loss as a result of participation) for a number of discrete and continuous distributions including uniform, Poisson, normal (Gaussian), and log-normal.
 Log-normal is typically used for modeling salary data, but is the least trivial to analyze.
 An unexpected finding of our analysis is that for a given distribution, the absolute entropy loss is normally independent of the distribution parameters and the absolute entropy loss remains very close for different distributions as we vary the number of participants/spectators.
+Quantifying the information loss allows us to devise a mechanism to lower information disclosure to any desired level (e.g., 1\% of original entropy, 0.05 bits of entropy, etc.).

-We extend our analysis of information loss to the case when the computation is run more than once and examine the case with two evaluations.
-This corresponds to (i) the target participating in two computations with the same input where the set of participants differs between the executions and (ii) the target participating in a single computation, where the second is run without the target's input.
-As expected, information loss increases as a result of multiple computations, regardless of whether the target participates once or twice.
-Furthermore, the protection is maximized when the delta between the two participating sets is maximized, i.e., 50\% of the initial participants remain and the other 50\% are replaced with new participants.
+We extend our analysis of information loss to the case when the computation is run more than once (as was the case for the Boston gender pay gap study) and examine the case with two evaluations.
+This corresponds to (i) the target participating in two computations with the same input where the set of participants differs between the executions and (ii) the target participating in one computation, where the other is run without the target's input.
+We observe that information loss increases as a result of multiple computations, regardless of whether the target participates once or twice.
+Furthermore, the protection is maximized when one half of the original contributors are replaced, i.e., 50\% of the initial participants remain and the other 50\% are replaced with new participants.
 Our multi-execution analysis is based on the normal distribution, but we expect the outcome to be similar for other distributions as well.

+\ifCONF We provide additional proofs and generalize our analysis to three and more executions in the full version of the text~\cite{baccarini2022understanding}. \else We proceed with generalizing our analysis to three and more, $M$, executions. \fi An interesting finding is that the best configuration that minimizes information loss is determined by pairwise overlaps of participants between the executions and not by other parameters and sizes.
+This allows us to determine optimal setup for a single and repeated execution of the average function.